jrpotter/notebook/notes/memory/virtual.md

 %%ANKI
 Basic
 Assuming appropriate permissions, how are changes to a shared object reflected on disk?
-Back: Changes are also reflected in the original object on disk.
+Back: Changes are not reflected in the original object on disk.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 Tags: os::linux
 <!--ID: 1755918866264-->